sanwebinfo/gtfy-listener/README.md

 ## Docker 🐬

-Keep Running Python the Script in Docker forever
+Keep Running the Python Script in Docker

 - Update the `.dockerfile` before build - Replace example `ENV` with yours